“All things must pass All things must pass away.” George Harrison

 Dave’s children Jen, JJ and Jake did an outstanding job when they spoke about Dave.
 What they shared was heartfelt and reflected the love and respect they had for their father.
 Great job kids!
 I was the first to speak and believe me I was nervous as hell particularly when I saw all the people.
 I may have been a teacher and a counselor, but public speaking has never been my forte.
 I enjoy writing besides Speaking to a classroom full of kids is very different than speaking to a large group of adults.

-Somehow I managed to get through my twelve minute presentation without breaking down.
-I hadn’t thought I’d done so great, but was later told by several guests that I had done a good job.
+Somehow I managed to get through my twelve minute presentation without breaking down and was later told by many of the guest that I had done a great job.
 I was just glad my part was over.
 One gentleman in particular, I believe he was one of Dave’s workmates, approached me at the church and shook my hand.
 He told me he’d learned a lot about Dave from my speech, then smiled and said “I’m sure that was just the tip of the iceberg.”
 Oh how right is was, Dave did so much living, volumes could be written about Dave.
 But for me the highlight of my speech was the end when I asked everyone to stand and give Dave an ovation for a live well lived.
 It was awesome!

 The reception that followed at the Blackbird Tavern in Temecula rocked!
 Dave would have been a very happy camper.
 The ultimate party animal went out with a banging reception.
 It was a party!
 I’m sure Dave was there enjoying every moment.
 Wallie, his wife and the kids did an awesome job of planning.
 Dave touched so many lives perhaps even more than he ever realized.
 He was everyone’s friend.